 This isn’t a dealbreaker, necessarily.
 If both you and the tenant are willing to go through with the application after the pre-screening questions, it’s good to know that the tenant knows what is expected of them.
 Otherwise, this is a good opportunity to explain what the process is.

-Whether the tenant is able and willing to pay the rental application fee can be massively helpful to know before you go through the trouble of sending them the application and waiting for a response.
-This is also a good opportunity to explain to the tenant what this application fee is and how they can pay it.
+Whether the tenant is able and willing to pay the rental application fee can be helpful to know before you go through the trouble of sending them the application and waiting for a response.
+This is also a good opportunity to explain to the tenant why the application fee is necessary.

-This question is often left out of pre-screening opportunities, and it can be a stumbling block (especially in low-income areas, though that is not always true).
-It’s important to ask this if there is any doubt because it would be a shame to go through the entire process of screening and signing a lease only to find out that they can’t get the electricity turned on in their name.
+This question is often left out of pre-screening opportunities and it can be a stumbling block (especially in low-income areas).
+It’s important to ask this because it would be a shame to go through the entire process of screening only to find out that they can’t get the electricity turned on in their name.

 This question can alert you if the potential tenant moves from property to property often.
 If they do, you can only assume that they’ll do the same.
 If you want to make sure that you aren’t looking for another tenant immediately after the first least period is up, this is a great question to lead with.

 Hearing a tenant’s reason for moving can be a telling experience, especially if the tenant seems to be hostile or angry at their previous landlord.
 Sometimes, the answer to this question can be all that you need to cut an interview short.
 However, learning that a tenant only wants a larger home or a home where they can have pets can be good to know.

 18. What Kind of Work Do You Do?

 Stable employment is a good sign for your tenant’s ability to make rent moving forward.
 Are they someone with a high-paying career, or do they hop around jobs?
 Have they received promotions into areas of more responsibility?
 All of these are good to know before making a decision.